HiPERCAM/hipercam/docs/reduction.rst

 especially for long runs, because of differential image motion due to atmospheric refraction which can lead to loss of flux.
 This is particularly the case in the u-band.
-If you have to link an aperture, try to do so with a nearby object to minimise the distortion.
+If you have to link an aperture, try to do so with a nearby object to minimise such drift.
 It does not need to be super-bright (although preferably it should be brighter than your target), or your main comparison; the key point should be that its position can be securely tracked.
-If your target is reasonably trackable but simply a bit faint, then the ``fit_alpha`` parameter is worth exploring as it effectively offsets from the reference targets by a variable amount that averages over the previous 1/fit_alpha frames.
+If your target is trackable at all, then the `fit_alpha` parameter is a better alternative.
+It allows for variable offsets from the reference targets by but average over the previous 1/`fit_alpha` frames.
 This allows you to ride over frames that are too faint.
-This for example is an effective way to cope with deep eclipses whilst allowing for differential image motion in a way that linked apertures cannot manage.
+This can be an effective way to cope with deep eclipses or clouds whilst allowing for differential image motion in a way that linked apertures cannot manage.